the-tcpdump-group/libpcap/INSTALL.md

 	doc/README.hurd.md  - notes on using libpcap on GNU/Hurd
-	doc/README.linux    - notes on using libpcap on Linux doc/README.macos    - notes on using libpcap on macOS doc/README.solaris.md - notes on using libpcap on Solaris doc/README.windows.md - notes on using libpcap on Windows systems (with Npcap) VERSION		    - version of this release
+	doc/README.linux    - notes on using libpcap on Linux doc/README.macos    - notes on using libpcap on macOS doc/README.snf.md   - notes on using libpcap to capture on Myricom SNF devices doc/README.solaris.md - notes on using libpcap on Solaris doc/README.windows.md - notes on using libpcap on Windows systems (with Npcap) VERSION		    - version of this release